a-norcliffe/sonode/experiments/vdp_oscillator/README.md

 Folder containing the files for the Van-Der-Pol chaotic oscillator.
+We have included a 'results.npy' numpy file, which the programs write the train and test MSE to.
+However, this was not used in our experiments.

 Disclaimer: This experiment is highly dependent on initialisation.
 Because the ODE is dependent on position and velocity, if either of those coefficients is positive, there will be exponential